No percolation at criticality on certain groups of intermediate growth: Introduction

 \tikzstyle{decision} = [diamond, draw, fill=blue!20, text width=4.5em, text badly centered, node distance=3cm, inner sep=0pt] \tikzstyle{block} = [rectangle, draw, fill=blue!20, text width=5em, text centered, rounded corners, minimum height=4em] \tikzstyle{line} = [draw, -latex'] \tikzstyle{cloud} = [draw, ellipse,fill=red!20, node distance=3cm, minimum height=2em]

 On the other hand, we know by sharpness of the phase transition \cite{MR852458,aizenman1987sharpness,duminil2015new} that $\bE_p|K_\rho|<\infty$ for every $0\leq p < p_c$, and consequently that for each $0\leq p < p_c$ there exists a constant $C_p$ such that $P_p(n)\leq C_p n^{-1}$ for every $n\geq 1$.
 To conclude the proof, it suffices to show that if we start with this bound and iteratively obtain new bounds on $P_p(n)$ using the above method, then in the case $\gamma>1/2$ we obtain in the limit a bound on $P_p(n)$ that decays as $n\to\infty$ and holds uniformly on the whole range $0 \leq p < p_c$, as the same bound must then hold at $p_c$ by an elementary continuity argument.
 See \cref{fig:bootstrap} for a schematic outline.
+(A discussion of how this proof strategy breaks down in the case $\gamma < 1/2$ is given in \cref{remark:obstacle}.)
 Rather than carrying out such a procedure explicitly, we instead use a similar method to prove a bound of the form

 for each $p_c/2 \leq p < p_c$ and $0\leq \beta < (2\gamma-1)/\gamma$, which conveniently encapsulates this bootstrapping scheme and easily allows us to conclude the proof.